danmgs/-AWS.Pipeline.CloudFormation/README.md

 A project to demo AWS CodePipeline with Cloud Formation templates.

-These templates will:
+These templates will setup an insfrastructure and a CI/CD pipeline :
-- create of an AutoScaling Group with an Application Load Balancer
+- creation of an AutoScaling Group with an Application Load Balancer
-- create of a CodeDeploy Project Configuration
+- creation of a CodeDeploy Project Configuration
-- create of a CodeBuild Project Configuration
+- creation of a CodeBuild Project Configuration
-- create of a CodePipeline Configuration
+- creation of a CodePipeline Configuration

 ![alt capture](https://github.com/danmgs/AWS.Pipeline.CloudFormation/blob/master/img/Code_Pipeline_Diagram0.png)